-This guide will also show you how to design the homepage of this website.
+This guide reveals how to design specifically the homepage of your blog.

-And there are two main ways (or templates) to build this content site.
-You’ll discover both of them below.
-Choose whichever suit your particular business the most.
+There are two main ways (or templates) to design your homepage.
+You’ll discover both of them.

 Although there are hundreds of templates they are all pretty much the same.
 In fact, there are only 2 main types of templates that you can use for your content site.